 Take ACTION to help Odisha's Elephants

-If you were angered by the horrendous death of seven elephants in Odisha on October 27th please take a few moments to copy and paste this letter into your email and send it to the Chief Minister of Odisha.
+If you were angered by the horrendous death of seven elephants in Odisha on October 27th and the continuing loss of elephant life in the state please take a few moments to copy and paste this letter into your email and send it to the Chief Minister of Odisha.
 We are requesting the resignation of the current Minister of Forests & Environment under who's watch the precious wildlife of Odisha is struggling to survive.

 The Chief Minister, Odisha

 Re: Appeal seeking the resignation of the Honourable Minister for Forests & Environment for gross neglect in his duty to protect Odisha’s elephants and wildlife